UK authorizes Pfizer vaccine for emergency use | WTOP

 “We are focusing on moving with the same level of urgency to safely supply a high-quality vaccine around the world,” Bourla said in a statement.

-British regulators also are considering another shot made by AstraZeneca and Oxford University.
-But Prime Minister Boris Johnson has warned “we must first navigate a hard winter” of restrictions to try to curb the virus until there’s enough vaccine to go around.
+But Prime Minister Boris Johnson has warned that even once the vaccine begins to be used, “we must first navigate a hard winter” of restrictions to try to curb the virus until there are enough shots to go around.

 Every country has different rules for determining when an experimental vaccine is safe and effective enough to use.
 Intense political pressure to be the first to roll out a rigorously scientifically tested shot colored the race in the U.S. and Britain, even as researchers pledged to cut no corners.
 In contrast, China and Russia have offered different vaccinations to their citizens ahead of late-stage testing.